GeNeuro Announces Launch of Private Placement

 NOT FOR PUBLICATION, DISTRIBUTION OR RELEASE, IN WHOLE OR IN PART, DIRECTLY OR INDIRECTLY, IN OR INTO THE UNITED STATES, AUSTRALIA, CANADA, JAPAN, SOUTH AFRICA OR ANY OTHER JURISDICTION IN WHICH IT WOULD BE UNLAWFUL TO DO SO

-GeNeuro (Euronext Paris: CH0308403085 - GNRO) (Paris:GNRO), today announced the launch of a private placement (“the Offering”) of ordinary shares to be issued by the Company to certain qualified and institutional investors only, in connection with a share capital increase without preferential subscription rights targeting €6.5 million or more, subject to market demand.
+GeNeuro (Euronext Paris: CH0308403085 - GNRO) (Paris:GNRO), today announced the launch of a private placement of ordinary shares to be issued by the Company to certain qualified and institutional investors only, in connection with a share capital increase without preferential subscription rights targeting €6.5 million or more, subject to market demand (“the Private Placement”).
 Bryan, Garnier & Co will act as sole Bookrunner.

-In accordance with the applicable provisions of Swiss law, the Board of Directors of the Company has decided, pursuant to Article 5bis of the Company's Articles of Association, as amended by the Ordinary General Meeting of 27 May 2020, to launch a capital increase with cancellation of preferential subscription rights by way of a private placement through an bookbuilding process exclusively for institutional investors.
+Pursuant to applicable Swiss law and Section 5bis of the Company’s bylaws, as amended by the Ordinary Shareholders Meeting of May 27, 2020, the Board of Directors of the Company has decided to launch a capital increase with removal of shareholders’ subscription rights by way of a book-built private placement solely intended to institutional and qualified investors,

 |